The Chase (British game show): Cash Builder and Head-to-Head rounds

-Screenshot from the ITV version illustrating how an individual chase appears on-screen.
-The contestant has selected the £9,000 (middle) offer and is thus five correct answers away from banking the money.
-So far they have given one correct answer, as has the Chaser, with the Chaser represented by the red arrow.
+Screenshot from the ITV version illustrating how a head-to-head chase appears on-screen.
+The contestant has selected the £9000 offer and must give five correct answers without being caught in order to bank the money.
+At this point, the contestant and Chaser have both given one correct answer, with the latter represented by the red arrow.

 Each contestant individually attempts to accumulate money for the team's prize fund through two rounds.
-In the first round, known as the "Cash Builder", the contestant answers as many questions as they can within one minute.
-Each correct answer awards £1,000.
+In the first round, known as the "Cash Builder", the contestant answers as many questions as they can within 60 seconds.
+Each correct answer awards £1000.
 There is no penalty for incorrect answers or passes.
 After completing the Cash Builder, the contestant enters the "Head-to-Head" round, attempting to move the money down to the bottom of a seven-step board and into the team's prize fund ("home") without being caught by the Chaser.

 The contestant is given three options by the Chaser at the start of the Head-to-Head round: play for the money earned in the Cash Builder and start three steps down the board (requiring five correct answers to reach home), accept a higher offer and start two steps down, or accept a lower offer and start four steps down.
 The lower offer can be zero or even a negative amount if the team has already banked some money.
 Once the starting position is selected, the host asks a series of multiple-choice questions to the contestant and the Chaser, both of whom individually select one of the three answer options on keypads.
 After either person locks in a guess, the other must do so within five seconds or else be frozen out for that turn.
 A correct answer moves the person who gave it one step down the board, while a miss or freeze-out leaves them where they are.

 If the contestant reaches the bottom of the board while still ahead of the Chaser, they advance to the Final Chase and their money is added to the team's prize fund (or deducted, if they took a negative amount).
 If the Chaser overtakes the contestant, they are eliminated from the game and the money is forfeited.
 If all four contestants are caught by the Chaser, they nominate one contestant to play the Final Chase alone.

 Contestants who are blind or visually impaired, or who are deaf or hearing impaired, are allowed to have a helper present who can assist in conveying information to them as needed.
 The helper may not suggest answers or take any other active role in the game.
 Contestants who are unable to stand for an extended period may use a chair as needed during the game.